Divide-By-0/blog/content/posts/movies.md

 ### 2020

+- **Gully Boy**: 9/10.
+Fun movie about upcoming rapper from Indian slums.
+Better depiction of poverty than Slumdog Millionaire, and more inspiring.

 - **The Lighthouse**: 3/10.
 Some sea shanties portray a fall into insanity, abstract black and white movie.

 - **Us**: 10/10.
 Favorite movie of the year.
 One of those movies with a massive retcon, and spent like 4 hours afterwards analyzing how all the little symbols and scenes actually fit together insanely well and imply super crazy things.
 The feeling of revalation I got from analyzing this is the feeling I wish English class had been able to convey.

 - **Dead Poet's Society**: 9/10.
 I love stories about education and miseducation, and Robin Williams here is incredible.

 - **Kal Ho Na Ho**: 10/10.
 Starts slow, but becomes very emotional.
-A Bollywood classic.
+A classic Shah Rukh Khan drama with all the Bollywood movie tropes.
+Would recommend starting here for Bollywood movies.

 - **Zindaagi Neigh Milage Dubara**: 9/10.
-Three guys go on a trip and discover what they want.
+Another classic about three friends adventuring and exploring love on a bachelor trip, not particularly deep but has some iconic scenes that most Bollywood fans will recognize -- the tomato scene especially.

 - **Into the Woods**: 7/10.
 Mishmash family friendly fairytale musical, themes of morality, perception of evil, and supporting even through mistakes.

 - **The Last Airbender** : 3/10.
 A terrible movie with lots of potholes and not very good acting and bring mediocre special effects and just everything was little bit sad.
 I haven't even watched the show and I thought it was bad.z

 - **Hamilton**: 10/10.
 Lin Manuel Miranda classic.

+- **Dilwale Dulhania Le Jayenge**: 9/10.
+Classic romance Bollywood movie with forbidden marriage.

 - **Little Women**: 3/10.
 Couldn't fully tell the main characters apart, wasn't invested in any characters, and poorly depicted present/past jumps.